Geonkick-Synthesizer/geonkick/doc/Documentation.md

 #### Shortcut Keys

-* Ctrl + k - play the percussion sound
+* 'Ctrl + k' - play the percussion sound
-* Ctrl + r - reset the current percussion to default
+* 'Ctrl + r' - reset the current percussion to default
-* Ctrl + h - hide envelope, only the graph is shown
+* 'Ctrl + h' - hide envelope, only the graph is shown
-* Ctrl + o - open file browser dialog
+* 'Ctrl + o' - open file browser dialog
-* Ctrl + s - open save dialog
+* 'Ctrl + s' - open save dialog
-* Ctrl + e - open export dialog
+* 'Ctrl + e' - open export dialog
-* Ctrl + c - copy current selected percussion
+* 'Ctrl + c' - copy current selected percussion
-* Ctrl + v - paste the copied percussion into the current selected percussion
+* 'Ctrl + v' - paste the copied percussion into the current selected percussion
-* Left Ctrl + f - scale up the UI by factor of x1.5, 2x or restore the original
+* 'Left Ctrl + f' - scale up the UI by factor of x1.5, 2x or restore the original
-* Up/Down - to navigate into the kit list
+* 'Up/Down' - to navigate into the kit list
-* Ctrl + Up/Down - to move up/down the position of the current selected percussion from the kit list
+* 'Ctrl + Up/Down' - to move up/down the position of the current selected percussion from the kit list
+* 'Left Ctrl + left mouse button double-click on an envelope point' - open the envelope point context input for its value.

 Note:
    - when running as plugin be sure the focus to be on the main Geonkick window.